solcoteh/yescrypt_cracker/README.md

 # 🔐 Yescrypt Password Cracker

-A simple command-line tool written in Python to crack **yescrypt**-hashed passwords using a wordlist (dictionary attack).
+A simple command-line tool written in Python and C to crack **yescrypt**-hashed passwords using a wordlist (dictionary attack).
 This tool attempts to match a hashed password with its plaintext version by comparing against each entry in a given wordlist.

 ---